JonathanWThom/wordle/README.md

 ## Acknowledgements

 I cribbed my word list from the Wordle site itself.
-I have no association with the site or its creator, I'm just a fan!
+I have no association with the site, its creator, or the New York Times - I'm just a fan!

 ## License